Plant protection plant health care IFOAM Organics Europe

 Developing Organic: Pesticide use and contamination

 ‘Developing Organic’ is the term we use for our work on specific issues important for the sector.
 Our first and ongoing Developing Organic project is called “Pesticide use and contamination: Ensuring a favourable environment for organic operators through EU legislative frameworks”.
-After a call to interested parties to join and support the initiative, the project officially started in November 2020.
+After a call to interested parties to join and support the initiative, the project officially started in November 2020 and was concluded in December 2022.
 Its main objective was to agree on a common approach of the organic sector on how to deal with findings of pesticide residues to develop a fair and harmonised legislative framework for organic farmers, processors, traders, certifiers in the EU and beyond.
-The organic sector wants to be proactive on this key issue, as the European Commission will present a report assessing the national rules applicable in case of residue findings by 31 December 2024.
+To serve this objective, under the project we delivered studies, reports and a policy brief, and the main conclusions were summarised in a position paper published in the summer of 2023, followed by a follow-up briefing paper.
+The organic sector wants to remain proactive on this key issue, as the European Commission will present a report assessing the national rules applicable in case of residue findings by 31 December 2024.
 This might be accompanied by a legislative proposal for further harmonisation in all Member States and Third Countries.
 The project was made possible by 17 sponsors and 1 supporter: find out who they are and why they decided to take part!

 IPMWorks